 - Feed a natural whole foods based diet

 - Eliminate processed foods … especially any food that contains artificial preservatives or colorings

 - Avoid antibiotics and other pharmaceutical drugs

-- Feed probiotic foods like kefir and fermented vegetables
+- Feed probiotic foods like fermented vegetables

 Herbalist Greg Tilford recommends the following herbal formula to help ease IBD symptoms, reduce inflammation and promote healing.